Pusher Alternative. Same Protocol. Cloudflare's Edge.

 The Pusher protocol, kept on purpose.
 The Pusher wire protocol is one of the cleanest channel-based real-time protocols in the wild.
 It has good SDKs in every language a working developer is likely to use.
 It has well-defined semantics for public channels, private channels, presence channels, and channel auth.
 We did not invent a competing protocol because there is no reason to invent one.
 We kept the protocol.
 Your client SDKs work unchanged.
 Your server SDKs work unchanged.
 Laravel Echo, pusher-js, pusher-php-server, pusher-http-ruby, pusher-http-python: all of them connect to Vask the same way they connect today.

-Cloudflare's edge instead of a centralized region.
-Connections terminate at the closest of 330+ Cloudflare cities, not a single home region.
-P99 within-region latency stays under 40ms because the WebSocket never crosses an ocean.
-You inherit a network footprint roughly 30% of the internet already runs on.
+Cloudflare's edge instead of a selected region.
+Connections terminate on Cloudflare's edge network, not a single home region.
 There is no separate "global" tier to upgrade to and no per-region charge.

 Flat broadcast billing.
 A broadcast to a channel is one broadcast on the bill, regardless of how many subscribers are on it.
 There is no per-fan-out multiplier.
 There is no surcharge for presence channels with thousands of members.
 There is no surprise line item for the typing indicator that ships in a sprint.
 We don't throttle, drop, or charge for fan-out.